Overview

 Third Party Registry Interfaces

-Third-party interfaces allow CAD vendors, EMD protocol providers, AED manufacturers, and other partners to connect and add value to the registry.
+Third-party interfaces allow dispatch system vendors, EMD protocol providers, AED manufacturers, and other partners to connect and add value to the National Emergency AED Registry (NEAR).

-The PulsePoint AED Registration API allows foundation partners, such as AED manufacturers and medical direction and oversight programs, to create and update AED registry records programmatically.
-This allows third-party systems to efficiently report new AED installations and maintenance/inspection activities for compliance purposes and to share device locations for use during cardiac arrest events.
+The NEAR Registration API allows AED distributors with program management services and AED program management companies to create and update NEAR records programmatically.
+This enables registry partners to efficiently report new AED installations and maintenance/inspection activities for compliance purposes, as well as to share device locations for use during cardiac arrest events.